-Last week, Catalytic joined other executives from the largest Artificial Intelligence companies in the ecosystem, like Microsoft, Google, Facebook, and Amazon, at Venture Beat’s VB Transform 2019 conference.
+In July 2019, Catalytic joined other executives from the largest artificial intelligence companies in the ecosystem, like Microsoft, Google, Facebook, and Amazon, at Venture Beat’s VB Transform 2019 conference.
 After two exciting days of conversations with the country’s top thought leaders on AI innovation, we offer our key takeaways for what’s necessary to move into a more effective digital future and toward more successful AI.

 1. Intentional inclusivity

 Last year at VenureBeat’s Transform 2018 conference, only 5% of attendees were women.
 This year, that number rose to 30%.
 While still shy of parity, it was inspiring to see more diversity in our tech leader representation.

 Catalytic attended the first event of the conference: the Women in AI Breakfast, which hosted more than 200 women founders, inventors, researchers, and activists in the AI sector.
 Attendees ranged from representatives of IBM and Uber to startup founders who are building out a global network of women investing in women.

 To sum it up, Julie Choi, VP of the Artificial Intelligence Products Group at Intel, said it best on stage:

 “If you want to build the best products that are really differentiated, you’re going to need diversity, and that is not going to happen automatically,” Choi said.
 “And it doesn’t just get built by our HR teams — it’s every single person in this room, having the intention to be inclusive and to be diverse in the way you think and open minded.”

 Amazon Web Services AI VP Swami Sivasubramanian and Facebook AI VP Jérôme Pesenti lead some of the largest AI operations in the world.
 At VB Transform 2019, they both agreed that if you want to scale your AI programs or become an AI-first company, you need to get your data in order first.